 Official information requests

-Official information requests are governed by the Local Government Official Information and Meetings Act 1987 (LGOIMA).
-Under this Act, everything we do is public information and our books have to be open and freely available.
+Official information requests are governed by the Local Government Official Information and Meetings Act.
+This supports our Council’s approach to transparent and accountable decision-making.
 The link below provides information on how to request information.